 Pena Palace

-This beautiful palace and UNESCO World Heritage Site is a must-see on your itinerary.
+This beautiful palace in Sintra is a UNESCO World Heritage Site and a must-see on your itinerary.
 Design aficionados like me will appreciate the beautiful use of color and patterns in this castle.
 The warm yellow hues all around Pena Palace are perfect for taking pictures.

 I loved walking around and looking at all the intricate design details as captured in my photos.